-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-91. You are the owner of a camping site and want to estimate the average age of your customers.
-For this purpose, you select a representative sample of your clients and offer them a discount good for their next visit as compensation for filling out a short questionnaire that includes relevant age intervals.
+117. You are the owner of a camping site and want to estimate the average age of your customers.
+For this purpose, you select a representative sample of your clients and offer them a discount on their next visit as compensation for filling out a short questionnaire that includes relevant age intervals.
 The average age of the customers who fill out the questionnaire is:

 a) a measurement